polar-app/polar-app/docs/HTML_VIEWER.md

 # TODO:

+Refused to frame  because it violates the following Content Security Policy directive: "frame-src chromenull: https: webviewprogressproxy: medium: 'self'".

+- Iframe status:

+    - iframes export is harder than I thought:
+        - paging through the document works, and more resources are loaded.
+        - we can't call document.clone() because the iframe aren't cloned
+        - I will have to play around

 - iframes have the following problems:

     - some aren't loaded by default.  they are loaded when we scroll to them,